 Fletcher is a somewhat small town located in the state of North Carolina.
 With a population of 8,233 people and three constituent neighborhoods, Fletcher is the 112th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fletcher is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Fletcher isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fletcher are a mix of both white- and blue-collar jobs.
 Overall, Fletcher is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Fletcher who work in office and administrative support (16.66%), sales jobs (16.41%), and healthcare (8.57%).

 The population of Fletcher is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.14% of adults in Fletcher have a bachelor's degree or even advanced degree.

 The per capita income in Fletcher in 2010 was $30,371, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $121,484 for a family of four.
 However, Fletcher contains both very wealthy and poor people as well.

 Fletcher is a somewhat ethnically-diverse town.
 The people who call Fletcher home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fletcher residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fletcher include English, German, Irish, Scots-Irish, and French.

 The most common language spoken in Fletcher is English.
 Other important languages spoken here include Italian and Spanish.